Communities of learning (CoL)

-Communities of Schools are also known as Communities of Learning.
-A Community of Schools or Learning is a group of schools approved to receive resourcing under the Investing in Educational Success (IES) initiative announced in 2014.
+Kāhui Ako are also known as Communities of Schools or Communities of Learning.
+A Kāhui Ako is a group of schools approved to receive resourcing under the Investing in Educational Success (IES) initiative announced in 2014.

-PPTA survey of Communities of Learning
+PPTA survey of Communities of Learning/Kāhui Ako

-PPTA recently surveyed members about their experience and opinions of Communities of Learning.
+PPTA surveyed members about their experience and opinions of Communities of Learning.
 The survey report and the report to PPTA Annual Conference are below:

 pdf button Implementation of Communities of Learning – practitioners’ experiences (Survey report August 2017)